Czech Hospital Shooting Claims Seventh Victim - UrduPoint

 Police tracked him down in a village near Ostrava where he shot himself in the head as a police helicopter hovered over his car, dying minutes later.

-Police said he had three entries in his criminal record for violence and theft.
-He did hold a gun permit.
+Police said he had a criminal record for violence and theft.
+He did not hold a gun permit.